EFeru/hoverboard-firmware-hack-FOC/README.md

 ### Field weakening

  - By default the Field weakening is disabled.
 You can enable it in config.h file by setting the FIELD_WEAK_ENA = 1
- - In BLDC_controller_data.c you can find the field weakening Map as a function of speed: MAP = id_fieldWeak_M1, XAXIS = n_fieldWeak_XA
+ - In BLDC_controller_data.c you can find the field weakening Map as a function of Input target: MAP = id_fieldWeak_M1, XAXIS = r_fieldWeak_XA
  - The default calibration was experimentally calibrated to my particular needs
  - If you re-calibrate the field weakening map please take all the safety measures!
 The motors can spin very fast!
  - During the recalibration make sure the speed values in XAXIS are equally spaced for a correct Map interpolation.